 NN Future Matters Scholarship offers a reward of €5,000 as well as a mentor for the student that gains the scholarship.

 4. Orange Tulip Scholarship Programme

-This Netherlands fellowship programme gives talented students the opportunity to study in the Netherlands for free.
+This Netherlands fellowship program gives talented students the opportunity to study in the Netherlands at an affordable rate.
 Students from different countries are eligible for this scholarship opportunity.
 However, the amount of the scholarship provided depends on the course you will be pursuing as well as your home country.
 There’s an interesting uniqueness to this scholarship, it is that it can be modified and adjusted to some of the student’s needs.

 Specific Netherland University Scholarships

 The scholarship is applicable to the students who are eligible for master's in the Netherlands at Maastricht University (World Ranking 234).

 Number of Awards: 24

 Health and Liability Insurance